-- Lock downs will take place with children again being kept in their segregated groups.
+- Lock downs will take place with children again as usual.

 - Children inside the hall will follow the usual drill.

-- Children outside will use the back door and go immediately to the disabled toilet.
-This will be disinfected prior to the groups switching.
+- Children outside will come inside and go immediately to the disabled toilet.

 - Supervise all hand washing

-- wash hands and use hand gel before any food is consumed
+- wash hands or use hand gel before any food is consumed

 - The door and windows will be open to the outside area all day to ensure ventilation

 - Cleaning stations will be dotted around the setting, in lobby, in hall, at snack table, in kitchen hatch and outside – this will include hand sanitizing gel, paper towels, disinfectant spray and antibacterial wipes